Exploring Alternatives to ISDS

 CCSI organized a workshop to gather input on these issues.

 CCSI has also published a blog, “Investor-State Dispute Settlement: What Are We Trying to Achieve?
-Does ISDS Get Us There?,” that considers whether ISDS is necessary to achieve its four purported objectives, and a Working Paper, “Alternatives to Investor-State Dispute Settlement” that explores four alternative tools to achieve those objectives while also aligning with other 21st century sustainable development priorities.
+Does ISDS Get Us There?” that considers whether ISDS is necessary to achieve its four purported objectives, and a Working Paper, “Alternatives to Investor-State Dispute Settlement” that explores four alternative tools to achieve those objectives while also aligning with other 21st century sustainable development priorities.

 We continue to do relevant research, and will publish further analysis and suggestions on this topic.